Marco-Congedo/Eegle.jl/docs/src/ERPs.md

 ## ERPs.jl

 This module implements basic tools fo the analysis of **Event-Related Potentials** (ERPs).
-Many of these tolls are useful for working with tagged EEG data in general, for example, with BCI data.
+Many of these tools are useful for working with tagged EEG data in general, for example, with BCI data.

 ## Extract ERPs